The Jack McClelland Writer-in-Residence

 Application Instructions

-The screening will be done by the writer-in-residence, and results will be announced by mid August.
+The screening will be done by the writer-in-residence, and results will be announced by the end of the fall term.